-Category Criteria Recommendation Fraud Applicants who have been cautioned or convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation of Offenders Act 1974.
-Any person may re- apply once this conviction is spent.
-No change recommended Rent arrears Applicants who owe arrears of rent or other accommodation charges to the Council, or any social or private landlord, in respect of the current tenancy or former accommodation, unless an appropriate agreement has been reached and sustained for a reasonable period.
+Category Criteria Change Fraud Applicants who have been cautioned or convicted of housing or welfare benefits related fraud where that conviction is unspent under the Rehabilitation of Offenders Act 1974.
+Any person may re-apply once this conviction is spent.
+No change implemented Rent arrears Applicants who owe arrears of rent or other accommodation charges to the Council, or any social or private landlord, in respect of the current tenancy or former accommodation, unless an appropriate agreement has been reached and sustained for a reasonable period.
 In assessing the application for registration, the Council will take into account the size of the debt, the means to pay and the degree of need.
-No change recommended Affordability Applicants that have gross income or assets above a certain level will not qualify: □ The gross income level is likely to be set at more than £35,000 per annum per household. □ The asset level is set at more than £50,000.
-We would recommend a taper based on bedroom need e.g. 1 bedroom need £30,000, 2 bedroom need £40,000, 3 bedroom need £50,000, 4 bedroom need plus £60,000 These figures are approximates using market rents being 25% gross income Residence Households who have not lived within the Swale boundaries for 4 out of the last 5 years prior to the application being made.
-Residency in Swale must be by the applicant's own choice.
-Option to consider - reduce to 2 years residence in-line with recommended guidance.
+No change implemented Affordability Applicants that have gross income or assets above a certain level will not qualify: ☐ The gross income level is likely to be set at more than £35,000 per annum per household. ☐ The asset level is set at more than £50,000.
+Change implemented Propose a taper based on bedroom need e.g. 1 bedroom need £30,000, 2 bedroom need £40,000, 3 bedroom need £50,000, 4 bedroom need plus £60,000 These figures are approximates using market rents being 25% gross income Residence Households who have not lived within the Swale boundaries for 4 out of the last 5 years prior to the application being made.
+Change implemented Proposal to reduce to 2 years residence in-line with recommended guidance.